Excite. Delight. Achieve.

-By the end of KS2 (Year 6) all children will have had the opportunity to learn the guitar or keyboard, learn to swim and participate in our annual school journey to Swanage (Year 6).
+By the end of KS2 (Year 6) all children will have had the opportunity to learn the guitar or drums, learn to swim and participate in our annual school journey to Swanage (Year 6).
 Through our various partnerships pupils at Ealdham have the opportunity to take part in a range of competitive sporting activities.
 Our school choir performs every year at St John’s Church in Eltham at Christmas and our whole school from Nursery to Year 6 take part in in the Ealdham Carnival which is performed for the local community and parents and carers in the summer term.

 All children in KS1 and KS2 take part in: